Downer EDI Rail GT46C ACe: QE Class

 In 2022, Qube Holdings announced that it had placed an order for 12 units to be built in the US.
 All 12 units entered service in 2024.

 CBH Group

 In December 2022, CBH Group announced that it had ordered seven locomotives from Progress Rail to be delivered by November 2024 to bolster their standard-gauge locomotive fleet.
 They will be operated by Aurizon under the existing service agreement.

 MAN Class

 In April 2023, it was announced that Manildra Group had ordered 17 locomotives from Progress Rail.
 In an agreement similar to CBH Group's contract with Aurizon, beginning from 1 November 2024, Southern Shorthaul Railroad will provide train crews and oversee daily operation of Manildra owned locomotives and wagons.
 This replaces Manildra Group's existing agreement with Pacific National, who provided their own rolling stock to service Manildra Group's requirements.
-All locomotives are expected to be delivered by early 2025.
+The first 12 locomotives were delivered from the US beginning in 2024, however delays in productio saw the remaining 5 units not delivered until late in 2025, with the resulting shortfall in motive power being made up with leased Railfirst and Aurizon locomotives (specifically the CM, CF, and ACC classes) with the hire cost born by Progress Rail.

+The first two MAN class locomotives, MAN001 AND MAN002 entered service with nameplates reading "LEN" and "SIMMO" respectively, in the style of the nameplates affixed to SSR's GT46ACe-II locomotives, whilst others entered service with their road numbers only.
+More recently, most later members of the class have had the same type of nameplates fitted, bearing the names of various members of the Honan family, however some members of the class remain unnamed.

+MAN013 "Pecka" was involved in a shunting accident in early 2026 which resulted in damage to the #2 end pilot, railings step, and walkway.
+The locomotive has since returned to service with the damaged step removed, the walkway, railing and pilot repaired, and a handrail welded in position where the steps were removed.